kkensuke/myjb-en/_sources/pages/basic/alias.md

 ```bash
 gacpm() { git add -A && git commit -m "$1" && git push origin main }
 ```

+- `gacpm` adds all files, commits with the message `$1`, and pushes to the main branch of the origin remote repository.
+Use like `gacpm "update README.md"`.

 For example, you can define a function to make a new repository with just one command.
 ```bash